n-grace-henry/MS-Thesis/progress_logs/july_progress_log.md

 Making two test salmon scales before I start bulk processing the real samples.
 The two test samples are 6.570 mg and 4.785 mg.
 Both are full scales with no hole punching and no dividing.

+Test ran the last 3 samples on the GC.

 ## 2023-07-26
 Doing the acid hydrolysis, filtration and column purification of the two test samples.
 Everything has looked good so far with no concerns with either of these test samples.